YamilaTimmer/depmap-portal-data-visualizations/README.md

 6. The visualization can be saved by pressing the 'save as .png' button

 ## Explore data
-View the data that is generated on the selected parameters in the table on the right side.
+View the data that is generated for the selected parameters, in the table on the right side.
 The data can be sorted on columns from low/high, or you can perform do a specific search using the search bar in the top right.
 The data can be saved as either a comma-seperated-value (.csv) file, or an excel file (.xslx)

 Screenshots
 Bar Plot
-Boxplot
+Boxplot/violinplot
 Heatmap

 ## Support
 In case of any bugs or needed support, open up an issue at [my repo](https://github.com/YamilaTimmer/depmap-portal-data-visualizations/issues).